IHE/ITI.SVCM/input/pagecontent/testplan.md

 <div markdown="1" class="stu-note">

 This Test Plan page is a prototype.
 We expect the maturity of the content will improve over time.
 For now, we summarize high level testing scope and available tools.
 Comments are welcome.
 </div>

-**TODO: fill in the goals of the testing.
+**TODO: fill in the goals of the testing.**

 ## Introduction

-Overall test plan leverages the Profiles, and Examples shown on the [Artifacts Summary](artifacts.html).
-The [Profiles](artifacts.html#structures-resource-profiles) listed are describing the constraints that would be adhered to by Actors claiming conformance to this implementation guide.
-Thus any applicable Resources that are known to have been published by an app or server MUST be conformant to these profiles as appropriate.
+Overall test plan leverages the profiles and examples shown on the [Artifacts Summary](artifacts.html).
+The [Profiles](artifacts.html#structures-resource-profiles) listed are describing the constraints that would be adhered to by actors claiming conformance to this implementation guide.
+Thus, any applicable Resources that are known to have been published by an app or server MUST be conformant to these profiles as appropriate.

-The Examples listed in [Example Instances](artifacts.html#example-example-instances) are example instances.
+The examples listed in [Example Instances](artifacts.html#example-example-instances) are example instances.
 Some are conformant to the profiles.
-Other examples that either assist with the structure of the examples (e.g. Patient and Encounter) or are examples that  should be able to handle in various ways.
+Other examples that either assist with the structure of the examples (e.g., Patient and Encounter) or are examples that should be able to handle in various ways.

-This section will be filled in as the IHE-Connectathon need drives the creation of the test plans, test procedures, test tools, and reporting.
+This section will be filled in as the IHE Connectathon need drives the creation of the test plans, test procedures, test tools, and reporting.

-**TODO: include actor based tests, include positive and edge cases. **
+**TODO: include actor based tests, include positive and edge cases.**

 ### Unit Test Procedure